chrisweng12/Chatbot/README.md

   source activate chatbot
   ```

-* Once the virtual environment is activated, you. are good to go
+* Once the virtual environment is activated, you are good to go

 ### Packages needed to be installed

-* The package that need to be installed is 'tensorflow', 'numpy', 're', 'time', 'itertools'
+* Package that needs to be installed here is 'tensorflow'

   ```
   pip install tensorflow==1.0.0